mich4ld/passport-social/README.md

-# passport-social
+# Passport Social login
-Social login monorepo for Passport.js
+Social login monorepo for Passport.js with REST API in mind.